xpack/doxygen2docusaurus-cli-ts/README.md

 ## Top menu

-The plugin also generates a dropdown menu to be used in the top bar.
+The plugin also generates a dropdown menu to be used in the top navigation bar.

 To add it to Docusaurus, edit the `docusaurus-config.ts` file; add the following line in the header part to import the generated file: